mist941/TickTockFocus/privacy-policy.md

 Last Updated: 01.03.2025

 ## Introduction
-TickTockFocus ("we," "our," or "us") provides this Chrome Extension to help users manage their time with customizable timer presets.
-This Privacy Policy explains how we handle your information when you use our extension.
+Welcome to TickTockFocus.
+We respect your privacy and are committed to protecting your personal data.
+This privacy policy explains how we collect, use, and safeguard your information when you use our application.

 ## Information We Collect
 TickTockFocus does not collect, store, or share any personal data.
 The extension only uses local storage within your browser to save: